-Often, people think of an eye prosthetic as a “glass eye,” a spherical eyeball that sits in the ocular socket.
+People usually think of an eye prosthetic as a glass eye, a spherical eyeball that sits in the ocular socket.
 In reality, an eye prosthetic refers to something that is often very different.

-For patients who have lost an entire eye due to severe trauma or disease, an eye prosthetic may indeed be a round piece that sits in the socket.
-But many individuals who use eye prosthetics fit them over an existing eye that is either unseeing or unsightly (doesn’t look great), much like a hard contact lens, and known as a scleral shell.
+An eye prosthetic is a round piece that sits in the socket for patients who have lost an entire eye.
+This may be due to severe eye trauma or disease.
+Many individuals who use eye prosthetics fit them over an existing eye that is either unseeing or unsightly.
+Much like a hard contact lens, which is known as a scleral shell.

-Artificial eyes date back to ancient times, when pharoahs would have their eyes surgically removed and replace them with gold eyes so people would think they were gods.
-More recently, going back to the 1600′s, eye prosthetics were made of glass.
-With the invention of modern plastics came the new acrylic eye, which has several advantages over traditional methods.
+Artificial eyes date back to ancient times.
+Pharoahs would have their eyes surgically removed and replaced with gold eyes so people would think they were gods.
+In the 1600′s eye prosthetics were made of glass.
+With the invention of modern plastics came the new acrylic eye.
+The acrylic eye has several advantages over traditional methods.

-The latest advancement in eye prosthetic is the incorporation of digital artificial eye graphics and printing methods to convey a level of aesthetic detail unachievable by human hands.
-The office of John Stolpe is pushing this technology dramatically forward with the manufacture of digital irises.
-We believe these advances mean that, in the future, the creation of eye prosthetics will focus more on shape and movement than paint and color.
+The latest advancement in the eye prosthetic field is the incorporation of digital artificial eye graphics and printing methods.
+These advancements convey a level of aesthetic detail unachievable by human hands.
+The office of John Stolpe is pushing eye technology forward with the manufacture of digital irises.
+We believe these advances mean that the creation of eye prosthetics will focus more on shape and movement than paint and color.

 Reasons for an Eye Prosthetic

 Patients make the move to get an eye prosthetic for a variety of reasons.
 They may have lost an eye due to trauma or disease.
 Or perhaps they were born with an unsightly eye and have heard that scleral shells may be helpful for them.
-In all of these cases we focus strongly on achieving the best possible result for our patients.
-We want them to go about their day — and ultimately life — unnoticed by those around them.
-Our goal is helping our patients to feel totally “normal” and go about their day “under the radar.”
+In all of these cases, we focus strongly on achieving the best possible result for our patients.
+We want patients to go about their day unnoticed by those around them.
+Our goal is helping our patients to feel totally normal.

-Often, the term “artificial eye” is used, when eye prosthetic is actually a much more accurate term.
-For patients with an unsightly (not great looking) but otherwise good eye, we aren’t actually giving them an “artificial eye,” but rather an ocular prosthesis knows as a scleral shell that fits right over their eye, much like a contact lens.
+The term artificial eye is often used when an eye prosthetic is actually a much more accurate term.
+For patients with an unsightly not great looking eye, we aren’t actually giving them an artificial eye.
+Rather an ocular prosthesis knows as a scleral shell that fits right over their eye, much like a contact lens.
 This misunderstanding can lead to serious consequences, such as a patient having their eye removed when such a procedure may be unnecessary.

 Selecting a Provider for Prosthetic Eyes